stonepros/stone/doc/radosgw/multisite.rst

 .. image:: ../images/zone-sync2.png
    :align: center

-For additional details on setting up a cluster, see `Ceph Object Gateway for Production <https://access.redhat.com/documentation/en-us/red_hat_ceph_storage/3/html/ceph_object_gateway_for_production/index/>`__.
+For additional details on setting up a cluster, see `Stone Object Gateway for Production <https://access.redhat.com/documentation/en-us/red_hat_ceph_storage/3/html/ceph_object_gateway_for_production/index/>`__.

 Functional Changes from Infernalis
 ==================================

-In Kraken, you can configure each Ceph Object Gateway to work in an active-active zone configuration, allowing for writes to non-master zones.
+In Kraken, you can configure each Stone Object Gateway to work in an active-active zone configuration, allowing for writes to non-master zones.